Sample complexity for divergence regularized optimal transport with radial cost: Abstract

 \section{Abstract}

-We prove a new sample complexity result for entropy regularized optimal transport.
-Our bound holds for probability measures on $\R^d$ with exponential tail decay and for radial cost functions that satisfy a local Lipschitz condition.
+We prove a new sample complexity result for divergence regularized optimal transport.
+Our bound holds for probability measures on~$\R^d$ with exponential tail decay and for radial cost functions that satisfy a local Lipschitz condition.
 It is sharp up to logarithmic factors, and captures the intrinsic dimension of the marginal distributions through a generalized covering number of their supports.
-Examples that fit into our framework include subexponential and subgaussian distributions and radial cost functions $c(x,y)=|x-y|^p$ for $p\ge 2.$
+Examples that fit into our framework include subexponential and subgaussian distributions and radial cost functions~$c(x,y)=|x-y|^p$ for~$p\ge 1$ with logarithmic entropy or polynomial~$\alpha$-divergence.